Written by Sonia Su

 Classic Black Tie

-• Optional: A black vest or cummerbund for added formality.
+- Optional: A black vest or cummerbund for added formality.
+Also check out our article on black tie optional for more outfit inspiration.

 Navy Sophistication

-• A navy blue tuxedo or dark navy suit, tailored to perfection.
+- A navy blue tuxedo or dark navy suit, tailored to perfection.
+Try with a black suit with a navy shirt.

 Charcoal Elegance